Complete non-ambiguous trees and associated permutations: new enumerative results: Preliminaries

 A NAT is said to be \emph{complete} if the underlying tree is complete, i.e.\ every internal dot has exactly two children.
 More formally, a complete non-ambiguous tree (CNAT) is a NAT in which every dot either has both a dot below it in the same column and a dot to its right in the same row, or neither of these.
 The \emph{size} of a CNAT is its number of leaf dots, or equivalently one more than its number of internal dots.

 It is straightforward to check that in a CNAT, every row and every column must have exactly one leaf dot (see e.g.~\cite[Section~4.3]{DSSS2} or \cite[Section~2.1]{CO}).
 The leaf dot in a column, resp.\ row, is simply its bottom-most, resp.\ right-most, dot.
-As such, the set of leaf dots of a CNAT $T$ of size $n$ forms the graphical representation of an $n$-permutation $\pi$, which must be irreducible (see e.g.~\cite[Theorem~3.3]{CO}).
+As such, the set of leaf dots of a CNAT $T$ of size $n$ forms the plot of an $n$-permutation $\pi$, which must be irreducible (see e.g.~\cite[Theorem~3.3]{CO}).
 We say that $\pi$ is the permutation \emph{associated} with the CNAT $T$.
 For example, the CNAT on the left of Figure~\ref{fig:nat_cnat} has associated permutation $\pi = 45312$.
-For a permutation $\pi$, we define the set $\CNAT[\pi]$ to be the set of CNATs whose associated permutation is $\pi$, and $\cnat[\pi] := \vert \CNAT[\pi] \vert$ to be the number of such permutations.
+We say that a row or column of a CNAT is \emph{empty} if it contains no dots other than its leaf dot.